There is no getting around documentation. It is indispensable to patient care.

 Failing to document not only undermines patient care, but also makes nurses more vulnerable to legal claims.

-A nurse measures the blood pressure, the temperature and the oxygen saturation of a patient during the medication administration round.
-The values are slightly outside the normal reference values, but since the patient appears to be doing very well, the nurse is not concerned.
+A morning shift nurse measures the blood pressure, the temperature and the oxygen saturation of a patient during the medication administration round.
+The values are slightly outside the normal reference values, but since the patient appears to be doing well, the nurse is not concerned.
 The nurse is called to provide some urgent care and forgets to document the measured values.

 Later, the evening shift nurse checks the patient’s data and does not find any mention of the patient’s differing values.
 This nurse administrates the patient’s evening medication and moves on to see another patient.
-The night shift nurse does likewise, deeming the patient’s condition normal since the patient appears to be doing well and the patient data indicates no differing values.
+The night shift nurse does likewise, deeming the patient’s condition normal since the patient appears to be doing OK and the patient data indicates no differing values.